ujjwalks96/geodemographic-india-llm/README.md

 ![Main Figure](outputs/main_figure.png)

-> **Can Large Language Models translate complex demographic cluster profiles into accurate, policy-ready narratives — and can we systematically measure the quality and bias of what they produce?**
+> **Can Large Language Models translate complex demographic cluster profiles into accurate, policy-ready narratives- and can we systematically measure the quality and bias of what they produce?**

 ---